seatable/seatable-admin-docs/manual/config/dtable_web_settings.md

 # Whether to save the session data on every request.
 Default is `False`
 SESSION_SAVE_EVERY_REQUEST = False

+# Whether to allow a user to create a base in personal workspace.
+Default by `False`
+DISABLE_ADDING_PERSONAL_BASES = False

 ```

 ## Other options